-Actuarial assumptions used in the June 30, 2019, valuation are based on the results of an actuarial experience study for the period July 1, 2011 through June 30, 2016.
+Actuarial assumptions used in the June 30, 2020 valuation are based on the results of an actuarial experience study for the period July 1, 2011 through June 30, 2016.

-Assumption Changes Since the Prior Measurement Date - There were no changes in assumptions since the prior measurement date of June 30, 2018.
+Assumption Changes Since the Prior Measurement Date - There were no changes in assumptions since the prior measurement date of June 30, 2019.

 Benefit Term Changes Since the Prior Measurement Date - There was no change to the claims costs process.
-Claim curves were trended to the fiscal year ending June 30, 2020 to reflect the current price renewals.
-The non-Medicare subsidy percentage was increased effective January 1, 2020 from 1.944% to 1.984% per year of service.
-The non-Medicare frozen subsidy base premium was increased effective January 1, 2020.
-The Medicare subsidy percentages were adjusted effective January 1, 2021 to 2.1% for the Medicare plan.
-The Medicare Part B monthly reimbursement elimination date was postponed to January 1, 2021.
+Claim curves were updated to reflect the projected fiscal year end 2021 premium based on June 30, 2020 enrollment distribution.
+The non-Medicare subsidy percentage was increased effective January 1, 2021 from 1.984% to 2.055% per year of service.
+The non-Medicare frozen subsidy base premium was increased effective January 1, 2021.
+The Medicare subsidy percentages were adjusted effective January 1, 2021 to 2.1% for the AMA Medicare plan.
+The Medicare Part B monthly reimbursement elimination date was postponed indefinitely.